Shovel · a software studio · est. 2026

 What it does

-COMEX and LME pricing, on-chain inflows, and social sentiment — synthesized daily into briefings, charts, and a fully automated video pipeline.
+COMEX and LME pricing and warehouse flows — synthesized daily into briefings, charts, and a fully automated video pipeline.

 Why we built it